makinarocks/runway-tutorial/tutorial/sentiment_classification_with_huggingface/README_en.md

 ## Runway

-### 데이터셋 생성

 > 📘 This tutorial uses the IMDB dataset provided by Stanford University, which has been reprocessed and uploaded as part of the [huggingface dataset](https://huggingface.co/datasets/imdb/tree/refs%2Fconvert%2Fparquet/plain_text).
 With this dataset, you can perform sentiment analysis.
 >
 > You can download the imdb dataset by clicking the link below.
 > **[IMDB test dataset](https://drive.google.com/uc?export=download&id=1QlIzPfOw_b0xXnXM6rxnW3Vbr-VDm0At)**

+### Create a dataset

+> 📘 For detailed information on dataset creation, please refer to the [official documentation](https://docs.live.mrxrunway.ai/en/Guide/ml_development/datasets/dataset-runway/).

-1. Go to the Runway project menu and navigate to the dataset page.
+1. Navigate to the dataset page from the Runway project menu.
-2. Create a new dataset on the dataset page.
+2. Access the dataset creation menu in the dataset menu.
+    - Click the `+` button at the top of the left dataset list.
+    - Click the `Create` button on the initial screen.
+3. In the dialog, enter the name of the dataset to create and click the `Create` button.

+### Creating Dataset Version

-3. Click on the `Create Dataset` button in the top right corner.
+1. Click the `Create version` button in the `Versions` section.
-4. Select `Local File` on `Tabular Data` area.
+2. Select `Local file` in the dialog.
-5. Provide a name and description for the dataset you are creating.
+3. Enter the name and description of the dataset to be saved.
-6. Choose the file to include in the dataset using the file explorer or drag-and-drop.
+4. Select the file to be created as a dataset using the file explorer or Drag&Drop.
-7. Click on `Create`.
+5. Click `Create`.

 ## Link